Adamouization/Adamouization/README.md

 - 🔭 I’m currently working on my Masters dissertation: *Breast Cancer Detection using Deep Learning Techniques*

-- 💬 Ask me about my background:
+- 💬 Ask me about my background and experiences:
   - MSc Artificial Intelligence at the University of St Andrews (2019-2020)
   - BSc Computer Science graduate (with First-class Honours) from the University of Bath (2015-2019)
   - Former Software Engineer Intern at Scuderia Toro Rosso F1 Team (2017-2018)